celery/celery/docs/userguide/configuration.rst

     task_annotations = {'*': {'on_failure': my_on_failure}}

-If you need more flexibility then you can use objects instead of a dict to choose which tasks to annotate:
+If you need more flexibility then you can use objects instead of a dict to choose the tasks to annotate:

 .. code-block:: python